mapfumo/mapfumo.github.io/_posts/2020-11-23-go_specialization_review.markdown

 ---
 layout: post
-title: Deep Learning Specialisation - A Brief Course Review
+title: Programming with Google Go Specialization - A Brief Course Review
 date: 2020-11-23 19:55:12
 categories: software-development
 tags: [software-development, courses]
 typora-root-url: ../img
 ---

+Go or [GoLang](golang.org) is an open source statically typed language that was created at Google by Rob Pike, Robert Griesemer, and Ken Thompson.
+It first appeared in Nov 2009 and has been rapidly gaining in popularity.
+Some of the language's highlights include clean and highly accessible syntax, garbage collection,  amazing native concurrency, fast compilation speed, excellent tooling, builtin documentation, good cross-platform support, ORM (Object-relational mapping ) library called GORM and excellent support for micro-services.

-I have just completed [Andrew Ng's](https://www.coursera.org/instructor/andrewng) [Deep Learning Specialisation](https://www.coursera.org/specializations/deep-learning) course by [deeplearning.ai](https://www.deeplearning.ai/) available through [Coursera](http://bit.ly/2WjYrPB).
+I have just completed the ["Programming with Google Go Specialization"](https://www.coursera.org/specializations/google-golang?) course by University of California, Irvine available through [Coursera](http://bit.ly/2WjYrPB) and Instructed by [Professor Ian Harris](https://www.coursera.org/instructor/ianharris).
 This is my summary and opinion of the course offering.
-The specialisation consists of 5 courses and it is suggested that they be completed in 3 months by devoting 11 hours per week.
-It really depends on your previous knowledge, experience and how quickly you can grasp the concepts.
-When stuck with the assignments and concepts I found the forum to be very helpful.
-I found the assignments to reasonably difficult.
-The only thing I didn't like is that by forcing you to complete the given code (complete missing blanks) you are a bit constrained.
-For example it would be nice to state the function signature and leave it to the student to implement it in their own way.
-The good thing is that one can always make such suggestions through the forums.
-The courses don't have to be completed in any particular order but I found it more helpful to follow the suggested order.
+The specialisation consists of 3 courses (Getting Started with Go, Functions, Methods, and Interfaces in Go, Concurrency in Go) and it is suggested that they be completed in 3 months by devoting 2 hours per week.

-#### Course 1 - Neural Networks and Deep Learning
+#### Course 1 - Getting Started with Go

 This is the first course in the specialisation.
-This is a good course if you are just getting started with deep learning.
-I already had a good foundation of neural networks and deep learning from reading several books and watching YouTube videos.
-I was however pleasantly surprised by the way Andrew explained the concepts in this course.
-Here are some of the highlights:-

-1. Deep neural networks from the first principles, overview (representation and mathematical concepts), logistic regression
-2. Derivatives - the mathematical application of derivatives to deep learning algorithms like *gradient descent* and *backpropagation* are introduced.
-It is very helpful is you have prior knowledge of calculus however the instructor does well to explain the applicable concepts here.
-3. Vectorization - the importance of avoiding "for loops" in your code and appreciation of the speed advantage gained by vectorisation offered by the *numpy* Python library when implementing deep learning algorithms
-4. Activation functions
+Here you are introduced to the specialization.
+You will  learn the basics like data types (strings, integers, floating points, etc) and complex types like maps, structs and slices.
+If you have used other languages like Java, C/C++ or Python the syntax and concepts and applied to Go will be easy to grasp.

 #### Course 2 - Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization